sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/mutate-user-api.md

+# Admin Level GraphQL Mutations

-# How to update or remove users with the GraphQL API console
+## How to update or remove users with the GraphQL API console

 This document walk you through the steps of using mutation queries to update or remove users via the GraphQL API console.